jameshfisher/jameshfisher.com/_posts/2017-12-29-how-does-certificate-revocation-work.md

 ---
-title: "How does certificate revocation work?"
+title: How does certificate revocation work?
 draft: true
+tags: []
 ---